ubern-mia/bme-labs/README.md

 6. Do you think the model interpretations make sense compared to what you would look for?

 # Third session
-TBD - continuing interpretability and understanding of the model behavior, followed by some time reserved for report writing
+Continue with the interpretability tasks from session 2 and some time reserved for report writing.

-## Tasks
-1. TBD

 # References
 - Jiancheng Yang, Rui Shi, Bingbing Ni.
 "MedMNIST Classification Decathlon: A Lightweight AutoML Benchmark for Medical Image Analysis".
 IEEE 18th International Symposium on Biomedical Imaging (ISBI), 2021.